topher6835/the-open-dgc/content/news/the-open-at-belton-joins-the-dgpt-as-a-silver-series-event.md

 ---
 templateKey: news-post
-title: The Open at Belton Joins the DGPT as a Silver Series Event
+title: The Open at Belton Joins the Disc Golf Pro Tour as a Silver Series Event
 dateNewsFormat: 2020-12-10T22:49:24.071Z
 ---